rishonadaniels/Comparasion_of_ANN_and_SNN/README.md

 # 🔬 ANN vs. SNN: A Comparative Analysis

-This repository contains the implementation, results, and documentation for the project **"Comparison of Artificial Neural Networks (ANNs) and Spiking Neural Networks (SNNs)."**
+This repository contains the implementation, results, and documentation for the project **"Comparison of Artificial Neural Networks (ANNs) and Spiking Neural Networks (SNNs)."**\
-The goal of this research is to analyze the **differences in architecture, training methods, efficiency, and real-world applications** between ANNs, SNNs, and **Vision Transformers (ViT)**.
+The goal of this research is to analyze the **differences in architecture, training methods, efficiency, and real-world applications** between ANNs, SNNs, Vision Transformers (ViT), and a **Hybrid ViT-SNN model**.

 ---

 ## 📌 Project Overview

 ### Why Compare ANN and SNN?
 Artificial Neural Networks (ANNs) have been the foundation of deep learning for years, excelling in tasks such as **image classification, natural language processing, and reinforcement learning**.
-However, they come with high **computational costs and energy consumption**.
+However, they come with high **computational costs and energy consumption**.\
-Spiking Neural Networks (SNNs) attempt to **mimic biological neurons**, offering event-driven computation and energy efficiency, but they are harder to train and optimize.
+Spiking Neural Networks (SNNs) attempt to **mimic biological neurons**, offering event-driven computation and energy efficiency, but they are harder to train and optimize.\
-We also include **Vision Transformers (ViT)** to examine their effectiveness in modern image recognition.
+We also include **Vision Transformers (ViT)** and a **Hybrid ViT-SNN Model**, examining their effectiveness in modern image recognition and energy-efficient AI.

 This project aims to:

-- Compare the performance of **ANNs, SNNs, CNNs, and ViTs** across different datasets.
+- Compare the performance of **ANNs, SNNs, CNNs, ViTs, and Hybrid ViT-SNN** across different datasets.
 - Evaluate their **accuracy, training time, model size, and energy efficiency**.
 - Provide insights into the **suitability of each architecture** for different AI applications.